Portugal Golden Visa Private Equity Funds Compared (2026)

 - Credit / hybrid: Combining equity with fixed-income strategies (e.g., Quadrantis PE Credits & Bonds)

-Understanding a fund's strategy is crucial because it drives the risk profile, liquidity timeline, and return pattern.
-A growth equity fund targeting SME buyouts has a fundamentally different risk/return profile than a renewable energy infrastructure fund.
+Understanding a fund's strategy is crucial because it drives the risk profile, liquidity timeline, return pattern, and eligibility risk.
+A growth equity fund targeting Portuguese SMEs has a fundamentally different profile from a renewable energy infrastructure fund, and a hospitality, farmland, or workspace-linked strategy needs extra review to confirm that the fund is not caught by the post-2023 real-estate restrictions.

 Fee Structures Compared